-Music has always been important at St Mary's, which pioneered the liturgical performance of 16th and 17th century choral music in the mid 20th century.
+Music has always been important at St Mary's, which pioneered the liturgical performance of 16th and 17th century choral music from the 1950s onwards.

-The church has a Director of Music, Choral Scholars, Girl Choristers and a Church Choir.
+The church has a Director of Music, Choral Scholars, Boy and Girl Choristers and a Church Choir.
 St Mary's is affiliated to the Royal School of Church Music.

-Regular choral services are offered, including Sung Eucharist, with a Latin Mass or English Communion setting and communion motet sung by the Choral Scholars on the 1st Sunday of each month.
-Special choral services sung by the scholars, sometimes with the girl choristers, include the candlelit Advent and Christmas Carol Services, Midnight Mass, Maundy Thursday Sung Eucharist, Good Friday Devotion, Easter Sunday Sung Eucharist, and an evening Ascension Day Services.
+Choral Eucharist, with a Latin Mass or English Communion setting and a motet, is sung by the Choral Scholars on the 1st Sunday of each month, except during August.
+Choral Evensong is sung by the Boy and Girl Choristers and the Choral Scholars several times a year, and special choral services include the candlelit Darkness to Light service in Advent, the service of Nine Lessons and Carols, Midnight Mass, Maundy Thursday Choral Eucharist, Good Friday Devotion, Easter Sunday Sung Eucharist, and an evening Ascension Day Eucharist.

-The scholars and choristers also sing at wedding services.
+The choristers and choral scholars also sing at wedding services.

-Please see the list of forthcoming choral services on our website.
+Please see the list of forthcoming choral services on our Music for the Month page.

 If you are an enthusiastic singer aged 10-18, come and sing with our choristers.

-They rehearse at 7.50-8.30am on Wednesdays and Thursdays at Hinchley Wood School.
-They sing at the 3rd Sunday Family Services, and also alongside the professional choral scholars for major services and choral evensongs.
-Choristers are presented with Royal School of Church Music medals and ribbons, and have the opportunity to be admitted as Head Chorister.
-They also get to read lessons in Carol Services.
+They sing at the 10am service once a month, and also sing alongside the professional choral scholars at Carol services, major festivals and choral evensongs.
+Choristers wear Royal School of Church Music medals and ribbons and St Mary’s robes.
+They follow the RSCM Voice for Life Training Scheme, and also get to sing solos and read lessons in some services.

 It was the focus on early choral music that inspired the commissioning of the superb organ installed in the church by Frobenius, Organ builders of Lyngby, Denmark, in 1975.